Frequently Asked Questions

 12. Can a local government entity install and execute the Client software on multiple computers?

-13. What kind of computer does it take to operate the Client application system?
+13. What kind of computer does it take to operate the Client software system?

 14. What kind of Operating System is required on the computer used to operate the Client application system?